artxia/backup/rocket-booster-proxy/README.md

 });
 ```

-The `onRequest` and `onResponse` callback functions could change the content of the request or response.
+The `onRequest` and `onResponse` fields accept callback functions that could change the content of the request or response.
 For example, the following example replaces the URL of the request and sets the `cache-control` header of the response based on its URL.
+These fields accept either a standalone function or an array of functions that will be executed sequentially.

 ```ts
 reflare.push({